 Program(s) Advisor

 Supervisor/ Supervisory Committee once established Department and/or Faculty/ School Final Project instructor Graduate Program Office

-Master of Arts X X
+Master of Arts X X 1

-Master of Counselling (Project or Professional Portfolio route) Х X
+Master of Counselling (Project or Professional Portfolio route) Х X 2

-Master of Education (Capstone route) X
+Master of Education (Capstone route) X 2

-Master of Education (Project route) X X
+Master of Education (Project route) Х X 2

-Master of Education (Thesis route) X X
+Master of Education (Thesis route) Х X 2

 Master of Fine Arts X

 Master of Health Services Management Х

 Master of Music X

-Master of Nursing (Project route) X X
+Master of Nursing (Project route) X X 3

-Master of Nursing (Thesis route) X X
+Master of Nursing (Thesis route) Х X 3

 Master of Science X

-Master of Science (Management) X X
+Master of Science (Management) Х X 4

 Doctor of Philosophy X

 Doctor of Philosophy (Education) Х

-&lt;sup>1 For Economics majors only until a supervisor is determined by the end of the first academic term of study.
+1 For Economics majors only until a supervisor is determined by the end of the first academic term of study.

-&lt;sup>2 Until the student declares the Project or Thesis as culminating activity and the Supervisory Committee is approved.
+2 Until the student declares the Project or Thesis as culminating activity and the Supervisory Committee is approved.
 Master of Counselling students completing a professional Portfolio remain with the relevant Graduate Program Office as Advisor

-&lt;sup>3 Until end of second academic term when student declares Project or Thesis as culminating activity
+3 Until end of second academic term when student declares Project or Thesis as culminating activity

-&lt;sup>4 Until supervisor is determined no later than the end of the first academic term of study
+4 Until supervisor is determined no later than the end of the first academic term of study